pokeclicker/pokeclicker-wiki/data/Berries/overview.md

 ## Special Abilities (Auras)

 Some berries have special abilities, also called Auras.
 These auras often affect other berry growth and mutation, but others may affect other sections of the game.
-These auras are frequently used to help players find shiny Pokémon or breed more efficiently.
+These auras are frequently used to help players find shiny pokémon or breed more efficiently.
 Here is a list of berry auras.

 Aura | Effect | Notes | Berries
 :--- | :---: | :---: | :---